Sunday, 8 July 2007

 It had rained in the night, but as our tent was within the little shelter, everything was dry and it was easy to pack up.

 We left a bit after 7 o’clock, using our town map to cut through the streets and join the ring road (D18) at the turn-off to Vors.
 We actually meant to take the parallel road past the church of Vors, which was not in the village itself, but it made little difference.

-Our little road was empty as we climbed up and over a fold of country, where vines for the local appellation covered every slope.
+Our small road was empty as we climbed up and over a fold of country, where vines for the local appellation covered every slope.
 It was hot and muggy, hard going, but after the hamlet of Vors, the road descended steeply and joined the one coming from the church, which we saw in the distance.

 A little bit beyond that, we knew, was the winery that had made last night’s lovely bottle.
 We continued on this road, meandering through fields of sunflowers and wheat, until we came to the highway and saw the walled stronghold of Castelnau-de-Montmiral on its rocky spur through the trees.